ianmkenney/ianmkenney.github.io/content/devlog/strategiest_implementation.md

 #### Representation in alchemiscale

 Strategies are connected to `TaskHub`s with the `PROPOSES` relationship.
-The Strategy node is a `GufeTokenizable` that contains settings along with settings that are specific to that Strategy.
+The Strategy node is a `GufeTokenizable` that contains settings that are specific to that Strategy.
 Only one strategy can be associated with a TaskHub.
-The nodes contain all information needed to import the strategy class, which are then stored in the TOKENIZATION_CLASS_REGISTRY.
+The nodes contain all information needed to import the strategy class, which are then stored in the `TOKENIZATION_CLASS_REGISTRY`.

 ### Strategist service